 Honors Thesis (HIST 391H)

-Also a three-credit independent study course, 391H is really a continuation of your reading course and is normally undertaken in the spring of your senior year.
-Your thesis will be on a topic closely related to the field of your reading course.
-By the time you begin writing your thesis, you will be substantially acquainted with the literature, sources, and historiographical problems associated with your thesis topic.
+Also a three-credit independent study course, 391H is a continuation of your reading course and is normally taken in the spring of your senior year.
+Your thesis should be on a topic closely related to the field of your reading course.
+By the time you begin writing your thesis, you'll be substantially acquainted with the literature, sources, and historiographical problems associated with your thesis topic.
 Your honors thesis will be approximately 40-50 pages, which is about twice the length of the research paper required of students who are not in the honors program.

 Presentation at History Colloquium